mvanniekerkHartwig/miniwe/README.md

 A workflow is described using a Workflow Definition.
 This takes the form of a YAML file with the following fields.

 - name: The name of a workflow
-- version: The version of a workflow. miniWE supports having multiple workflows with the same name if the version number is different.
+- version: The version of a workflow.
+MiniWE supports having multiple workflows with the same name if the version number is different.
 - params: List with input parameters of a workflow.
 The values for these input parameters are defined in the "execution definition".
 - stages: All stages of a workflow.
     - name: The name of a stage.
 This name is used as part of the kubernetes job name, and is used in subsequent stages to refer to as an input stage.
     - image: The docker image name
     - version: The docker image tag
-    - entrypoint: Optional parameter to specify the "entrypoint" of a container (the command that the container will run).
+    - command: Optional parameter to specify the "command" of a container (the command that the container will run).
-    - arguments: Optional parameter to specify "arguments" for a container entrypoint command (It is expected that most docker images will define an entrypoint as part of the image).
+    - arguments: Optional parameter to specify "arguments" for a container command (It is expected that most docker images will define an entrypoint as part of the image).
     - inputStages: Optional list specifying all stages that the current stage depends on.
 These inputStages influence the order of execution of the containers, and outputs of previous stages will be mounted as inputs of the container.